thedarkwriter/courseware-lms-content/courses/the_puppet_exec_resource_type.md

 Every exec resource should have one of these parameters to check the desired start so the exec isn't run unless it's needed.

 Sometimes, it isn't possible to check the desired state, for example if our webapp had a `webupdate` command that needed to be run when a config file had changed.
 We don't have a simple way of checking the desired state in that case.
 You can still prevent the exec from triggering on every Puppet run by using the `refreshonly` parameter.
 If the `refreshonly` parameter is set to `true` the exec command will only run if it has a `notify` or `subscribe` relationship with another resource.
-That is, the exec will only run if it has another resource specificed in the `subscribe` parameter, or if another resource has a `notify` directed at the exec.
+That is, the exec will only run if it has another resource specified in the `subscribe` parameter, or if another resource has a `notify` directed at the exec.

 For example:
 <pre>
-file {'/etc/webapp/settings.conf':
+file {'/etc/webapp/settings.cony':
   source => 'puppet:///webapp/settings.conf',
 }
 exec {'webupdate':